 The bottom line: if property is a good price, but is going to have a lot of work that needs to be done, it’s important to make sure it’s actually a good price for what you’re getting.
 If you’re paying a price for what should be a renovated property, well then you’re paying too much.

 For example, properties available through Real Wealth Network partners are often more expensive than similar market properties.
-This is because they have been fixed up to our real turnkey standards.
+This is because they have been fixed up to our R.E.A.L Income Property Standards™.
 In this case it’s okay to pay more, because you’re not going to get nickel and dimed later on repairs.

 To reiterate, if you’re buying a property that hasn’t been repaired, but you’re paying inflated prices as if it had been – you’re going to not only get nickeled and dimed, but you’re not going to make any money.
 More likely, you’ll end up losing money when all your cash flow gets eaten up right away from all the repairs.
 And that’s no fun.

-If you’re going to look at turnkey property, you can show the property provider our list of R.E.A.L Turnkey Property Standards™ to make sure they’re someone you want to work with.
+If you’re going to look at turnkey property, you can show the property provider our list of standards to make sure they’re someone you want to work with.